Convexity in partial cubes: the hull number: Partial cubes and cut-partitions

 \begin{obs} A graph $G$ is bipartite if and only if $G$ has a cut-partition. \end{obs}

 The equivalence classes of the \emph{Djokovi{\'c}-Winkler relation} of a partial cube~\cite{Djo-73,Win-84} can be interpreted as the cuts of a cut-partition.
-Reformulating some properties of these equivalence classes as well as some results from~\cite{Che-86,Ban-89} the following new characterization of partial cubes in terms of cut partitions can be obtained, with a simple self-contained proof.
+The following characterization of partial cubes is a reformulation of some properties of the Djokovi{\'c}-Winkler equivalence classes as well as some results from~\cite{Che-86,Ban-89}.
+We provide a simple self-contained proof.

-\begin{theorem}~ A connected graph $G$ is a partial cube if and only if $G$ admits a cut-partition $\mathcal{C}$ satisfying one of the following equivalent conditions: \begin{itemize} \item[(i)] there is a shortest path between any pair of vertices using no $C\in\mathcal{C}$ twice \item[(ii)] no shortest path in $G$ uses any $C\in\mathcal{C}$ twice \item[(iii)] for all $V'\subseteq V: \conv{V'}=\bigcap_{C\in\mathcal{C}} C(V')$ \item[(iv)] for all $v,w\in V: \conv{\{v,w\}}=\bigcap_{C\in\mathcal{C}} C(\{v,w\})$ \end{itemize} \end{theorem} \begin{proof} We start by proving that the existence of a cut-partition satisfying $(ii)$ is equivalent to $G$ being a partial cube.
-Assume that $G$ is a partial cube embedded into $Q^d$, and label each edge $\{u,v\}$ by the (unique) coordinate for which $u$ and $v$ differ.
-Let $C_i$ denote the set of edges labeled $i$, then clearly the deletion of $C_i$ disconnects $G$.
+\begin{theorem}~ A connected graph $G$ is a partial cube if and only if $G$ admits a cut-partition $\mathcal{C}$ satisfying one of the following equivalent conditions: \begin{itemize} \item[(i)] there is a shortest path between any pair of vertices using no $C\in\mathcal{C}$ twice \item[(ii)] no shortest path in $G$ uses any $C\in\mathcal{C}$ twice \item[(iii)] for all $V'\subseteq V: \conv{V'}=\bigcap_{C\in\mathcal{C}} C(V')$ \item[(iv)] for all $v,w\in V: \conv{\{v,w\}}=\bigcap_{C\in\mathcal{C}} C(\{v,w\})$ \end{itemize} We call such a cut-partition a \emph{convex cut-partition}. \end{theorem} \begin{proof} We start by proving that the existence of a cut-partition satisfying $(i)$ is equivalent to $G$ being a partial cube.
+Assume that $G$ is a partial cube.
+Let $d$ be the minimal integer, such that $G$ can be embedded into $Q^d$.
+Fix such an embedding and label each edge $\{u,v\}$ by the (unique) coordinate for which $u$ and $v$ differ.
+Let $C_i$ denote the set of edges labeled $i$, since $d$ is minimal, the deletion of $C_i$ disconnects $G$.
 To see that $C_i$ is a cut: let $\{x,y\}$ and $\{u,v\}$ be two edges of $C_{i}$ such that $x$ and $u$ (resp. $y$ and $v$) have the same $i$-th coordinate.
-Then there exists a path from $x$ to $u$ and from $y$ to $v$ that do not contain any edges of $C_{i}$.
-Therefore, there exists a path from $x$ to $y$ which contains only $\{u,v\}$ as an edge of $C_{i}$.Hence $C_i$ is inclusion-minimal.
+Any shortest path in $Q^d$ between $x$ and $u$ avoids $C_i$ and at least one of them belongs to the embedding of $G$ in $Q^d$.
+Hence, there is a path in $G$ from $x$ to $u$ (and similarly from $y$ to $v$) that do not contain any edges of $C_{i}$.
+Therefore, there exists a path from $x$ to $y$ which contains only $\{u,v\}$ as an edge of $C_{i}$.
+Hence $C_i$ is inclusion-minimal.